platformsh/platformsh-docs/docs/src/overview/dedication.md

 You cannot perform the following:

-* Use PostgreSQL or Kafka.
+* Use PostgreSQL or Kafka (The support for those is upcoming).

 ## Enter a ticket for updating the Project to Dedication Production Clusters